AresMUSH/aresmush/plugins/jobs/help/en/requests.md

 toc: 2 - Communicating
 summary: Asking for help from the admin.
 ---
-# Requests
+# Requests Commands

-The [game administrators](/help/admin) run the game.
-If you need immediate help, you can use the [page](/help/page) command to send a private message to any admin who's online and listed as on-duty.
-Sometimes, though, you have a non-urgent request or nobody is online to help you.
-In that case, you can use the Request system to submit a request to the admins.

 Requests are like support tickets in many web applications.
-You can track the status of your request, see who it's assigned to, and converse with the admin handling your request.
+You can use them when you need assistance from the game admin.
+Requests are part of the "jobs" system used for tracking staff jobs/tasks.
+So sometimes you may see 'job' instead of 'request' in command text.

+> Get an overview of the request system in the [Request and Jobs Tutorial](/help/jobs_tutorial).

+## Creating and Viewing Requests

 `request <title>=<description>` - Submits a request
 `requests` - Views your active requests
 `requests/all` - Views all of your requests, even closed ones.
 `request <#>` - Views details of a request.
-`request/respond <#>=<comment>` - Adds a comment to a request.

 > **Tip:** You can see multiple pages with requests2, requests3, etc.  This works with switches too, like requests2/all, requests3/all, etc.

-## Multi-Character Requests

 You can add multiple participants to a single request.
-All participants will be able to see and comment upon the job.
+They will be able to see and comment on the request as if it were their own.

-`request/addparticipant <#>=<name>`
+`request/addparticipant <#>=<name>` - Adds another player to a request.
-`request/removeparticipant <#>=<name>`
+`request/removeparticipant <#>=<name>` - Removes a player from the request.

-## Requests/Jobs and Mail
+## Responding to Requests

+`request/respond <#>=<comment>` - Adds a comment to a request.
+`request/mail <#>=<recipient names>/<message>` - Respond to a request and also send mail.

-Job requests are preferred over mail as a means of communicating with the game admin.
-The jobs system does not normally send you a mail message when your request is updated.
-All activity is logged in the job itself.
+> **Tip:** Requests are preferred over mail as a means of communicating with the game admin.
+The request system does not normally send you a mail message when your request is updated.
+All activity is logged in the request itself.

-However, sometimes you may want to CC people other than admin on request communication.
-You can use the request mail command to respond to the job while also sending a mail.

-`request/mail <#>=<recipient names>/<message>` - Respond to a job and also send mail.